OliverAbdulrahim/kotlin-asana/README.md

 ## Overview
 ### This library implements / supports:
 1. Declaratively working with custom fields, tasks, projects, and workspaces.
+2. Automagically handles pagination for you!
 2. Searching for tasks within a workspace or project, with support for filters.
+4. Enforces best practices for handling your access token.
-3. Using projects as data tables, with support for serializing and deserializing Tasks into data objects.
+3. Using projects as data tables, with support for serializing and deserializing Tasks and their CustomFields into data objects.
-4. Enforcing best practices for handling your access token.

 ## Examples

 ### Using the `asanaContext` entrypoint
-Call the `asanaContext` extension function to start working with Asana from anywhere in your code base!
-When inside the scope of this function, `this` refers to an `AsanaClient`.
+Call the `asanaContext` [top level function](https://kotlinlang.org/docs/functions.html#function-scope) to start working with Asana from anywhere in your codebase!
+When inside the scope of this function, `this` will refer to an `AsanaClient`.
 This client takes on the default configuration, but you can always provide your own; this is useful if you need to work in different contexts, for example, with multiple access tokens.
 ```
 asanaContext {  < this: AsanaClient > }
 ```